-A wonderful light, healthy soup made from sweetcorn emerged from my friend Tim’s Ayurvedic cooking class.
+A wonderful light, healthy soup made from sweetcorn emerged from one of Tim’s Ayurvedic cooking class.
 It is exceptional.
-You might find that the soup splits if heated too high, but don’t worry if this happens, it is just as amazing.
+It is so simple and cheap, but beautiful.
+Wonderful.
+Amazing.

-Remove the kernels from the sweetcorn cobs, using a very sharp knife.
+Remove the kernels from the sweetcorn cobs using a sharp knife.
 Save half a cup of kernels and add the rest with 0.5 cup water to a food processor or blender.
 Blend to a pulp.

 Strain the pulp, discarding the kernels and keeping the liquid.

 Heat the ghee gently.
 Add the ginger and cumin seeds and fry until lightly toasted.
 Add the corn juice and the saved corn kernels.
 Simmer very gently (just on the boil) for 20 minutes – watch it so that it does not catch on the bottom of the pan, and add addition water if necessary.

 Place about 150 ml of coconut milk in a bowl and pour about half a cup of the sweet corn mixture into the milk and stir well.
 Add a little more soup, and mix well again.
 Then pour this back into the soup, stirring while it is added and to mix it well with the soup.

 Now add the rest of the coconut milk and gently reheat to a simmer.
 Stir through the chilli paste or chilli sauce and a pinch or two of salt.
 Serve and garnish with spring onions.